bombchus/z64-music-wiki/docs/advanced/midi/rpns.md

 | Data Entry LSB | `llH` | Cent range |

 #### Example
-In the example below the pitch bend sensitivity is being set to ±12 semitones of pitch bend range instead of the default ±2 MIDI has normally.
+In the example below the channel's pitch bend range is being set to ±12 semitones of range instead of the default ±2 MIDI has normally.
 After the range is set RPN Null commands are sent to ensure the data won't receive unwanted changes.

 | Measures:Beats:Ticks | Event Kind | Value 1 | Value 2 | Value 3 |
 | :-: | --- | --- | --- | --- |